FedericoTorres233/federicotorres233/README.md

 # $ whoami

-I'm a student from Argentina who is learning **web development** at the moment.
+I'm a student from Argentina who is studying Astronomy at Universidad Nacional de La Plata.
 I've always loved learning about the Universe and Nature, and I like coding web pages in my spare time.

 <!--
 <br/>